django-haystack/django-haystack/docs/tutorial.rst

 To this end, Haystack tries to make integrating custom search as easy as possible while being flexible/powerful enough to handle more advanced use cases.

-Haystack is a reusable app (that is, it relies only on it's own code and focuses on providing just search) that plays nicely with both apps you control as well as third-party apps (such as ``django.contrib.*``) without having to modify the sources.
+Haystack is a reusable app (that is, it relies only on its own code and focuses on providing just search) that plays nicely with both apps you control as well as third-party apps (such as ``django.contrib.*``) without having to modify the sources.